vibe13/aerogear-push-quickstarts/client/contacts-mobile-android-client/README.md

 ## What is it?

-This project is an Android mobile front-end to the [Contacts](https://github.com/aerogear/aerogear-push-quickstarts/contacts-mobile-picketlink-secured) server application found in the [quickstarts](https://github.com/aerogear/aerogear-push-quickstarts) of the Red Hat [JBoss Web Framework Kit](http://www.jboss.org/jdf/).
+This project is an Android mobile front-end to the [Contacts](https://github.com/aerogear/aerogear-push-quickstarts/contacts-mobile-picketlink-secured) server application found in the [quickstarts](https://github.com/aerogear/aerogear-push-quickstarts) of the Red Hat [AeroGear](http://www.aerogear.org).
 All CRUD features are supported, as well as integration with the Push notification mechanism to instantly retrieve a new Contact when it is created on the server.
 A video demonstrating the application 'in-action' can be found [here](https://vimeo.com/97464515).

 ## System requirements